state-of-the-art/BlendNet/README.md

 * If you have a plan to use a cloud provider:
     * Google Cloud Platform (GCP)
         * Installed `Google Cloud SDK`
-        * Existing project with activated compute api
+        * Existing project with activated compute API
         * gcloud credentials (user or service account)
-        * Quotas ready to run planned amount of resources
+        * Quotas ready to run the planned amount of resources

 ## Purpose

 Existing Blender addons that enable network rendering on a cluster of instances are too complicated, not enough automated or too expensive.
-The solution is just to use the existing cloud providers with their cheap preemptible instances that costs ~3 times less than the regular ones.
+The solution is just to use the existing cloud providers with their cheap preemptible instances that cost ~3 times less than the regular ones.

 For example `GCP` n1-highcpu-64 (**64 core 57.6GB RAM**) will cost you just **$0.48 per hour**.
 Just imagine this - a quite complicated `Cycles engine` frame